 - Take-off without ATC clearance

-Other main factors that can increase the possibility of an incursions occurring are:
+Other main factors that can increase the possibility of incursions occurring include the following:

 - Low visibility may increase the chance of a pilot becoming disorientated and unsure of their position whilst manoeuvring along taxiways.
-These conditions are also likely to restrict a ATC’s ability to identify and follow aircraft visually
+These conditions are also likely to restrict ATC’s ability to identify and follow the aircraft visually.

-- Line ups for a series of aircraft departures from the same runway but from different entry positions could lead to an increase the potential for runway incursion occurrence.
+- Line ups for a series of aircraft departures from the same runway but from different entry positions could lead to an increased risk for runway incursion occurrences.

-- Use of Non-Standard Terminology can lead to confusion and misunderstanding between pilots and controllers.
+- Use of Non-Standard Terminology can lead to confusion and misunderstanding between the pilots and controllers.

 - Simultaneous use of more than one Language for communications between ATC and vehicles crews.